-The leader of the PAN Senators, former presidential pre-candidate and head of the calderonista group Ernesto Cordero, openly challenged Madero.
+The leader of the PAN Senators. presidential pre-candiformer date and head of the calderonista group Ernesto Cordero, openly challenged Madero.
 Along with a group of PAN and PRD Senators, he introduced a proposal for a major electoral and political reform, including far-reaching changes that would basically result in a semi-parliamentary system.
-After several calls for discipline and then threats.
-Madero removed Cordero from senate leadership, and later managed to win reelection.
+After several calls for discipline and then threats, Madero removed Cordero from senate leadership, and later managed to win reelection.
 The PRD's New Left group resisted detractors and had to postpone internal elections, but would also keep its presidency and main positions.

 The fiscal reform was important for the federal government, since public finances were highly dependent on income from taxes to PEMEX, (for its acronym in Spanish) the state oil company.
-The Peña Nieto administration wanted to lessen this dependence, and also allow PEMEX to have more resources for investment in exploration and oil production.
-The government worked proposal that on a included tax increases for middle and high income contributors, as well as new taxes and limit fiscal credits for large companies.

-However, it did not contemplate applying the value-added tax to food and medicines, a very sensitive political issue (although no longer a banner for the PRI), which constituted a critical stand for the PRD.
+The Peña Nieto administration wanted to this dependence, and lessen also allow PEMEX to have more resources for investment in exploration and oil production.
+The government worked on a proposal that included tax increases for middle and high income contributors, as well as new taxes and limit fiscal credits for large companies.
+However, it did not contemplate applying the value-added tax to food and medicines, a very sensitive political issue (although no longer a banner for the PRI). which constituted a critical stand for the PRD.
 The administration had the approval and support of the PRD, but the PAN denounced the agreement, seen as harmful to its middle-class voter constituency, and refused to endorse the bill.

 The energy reform was also a priority for the Peña Nieto administration, since it hoped that the opening to private local and international investment would boost the sector, in particular the oil industry, and drive overall economic growth.
-Nevertheless, the PRD strongly opposed any measures to increase private participation, so the government's position was much closer to the PAN.
-But the panistas were resentful after being left out in the fiscal reform, and denounced that during the local elections in Veracruz in July 2013, the PRI governor had built an "electoral network" that used social assistance programs and provided unlawful resources and support to his party, reinforcing the argument of a collusion between local electoral authorities and state governments (Reforma, 2012).
+Nevertheless, the PRD stronaly opposed any measures to increase private participation, so the government's position was much closer to the PAN.
+But the panistas were resentful after being left out in the fiscal reform, and denounced that during the local elections in Veracruz in July 2013, the PRI governor had built an "electoral network" that used social assistance programs and provided unlawful resources and support to his party, reinforcing the argument of a collusion between local electoral authorities and state governments (Reforma, comprehensive agreement that could apply for the 2015 elections.
+But PAN legislators insisted on a wider reform, including institutional changes, and forced Madero to comply.
+Both PAN and PRD leaderships introduced political-electoral reform proposals, along with the previous senatorial initiative (supported by groups of PAN and PRD senators).
+The Peña Nieto administration and the PRI decided not to present their own, and the Ruling Council of the Pact for Mexico announced that neactiations would take place using the three existing ones (Reforma, 2013).

 The PAN leadership threatened to abandon the Pact, but decided to say and demand that only after a political-electoral reform had been approved, they would negotiate an energy proposal with the federal administration.
+The government accepted and negotiations continued.
+PAN President Madero wanted to focus on electoral issues, arguing the lack of time for completing a more